Is Incorporating in British Columbia Worth It for Contractors and Consultants?

 Limited Liability

 When you’re incorporated, your business is legally separate from you.
-That means if something goes wrong, your personal home, car, and savings aren’t automatically on the line.
+This helps protect your personal assets if the business runs into legal or financial trouble.

 Selling the Business One Day?